 A quick and easy way to add insulation when temperatures drop into the teens or low 20s.

-What is placing burlap sacks filled with leaves, hay bales, blankets or straw bales on top of the cold frame?
+What is using natural burlap and leaves, hay bales, or blankets around the cold frame?

 The temperature at which you should ventilate your cold frame to avoid overheating your plants.

-What is 45 degrees Fahrenheit or above?
+What is 45˚F or above?
 (The cold frame’s sash should be raised partially at those times to avoid the build up of excess heat.
 The sash should be lowered before the sun sets to conserve some heat for the cold evening hours.

 The process of placing seedlings started outdoors into a cold frame or greenhouse to help them adjust to cooler outdoor temperatures.

 Vegetables that can be planted in a cold frame.